-Plan support for looked after and previously looked after children realistically and using the academy's resources efficiently in order to ensure the academy meets their needs.
+Plan support for children looked after and previously children looked after realistically and using the academy's resources efficiently to ensure the academy meets their needs.

 Promote a positive culture in all aspects of academy life.

 Help students develop their cultural, moral and social understanding.